HeavyRiffsUR7/Machine-Learning-Project/README.md

 Multiple regression models tested and compared: Linear, Ridge, Lasso, ElasticNet.

-ElasticNet selected as the final model after achieving the best balance of bias and variance.

 Final model packaged into a fully reusable Scikit-learn pipeline, ready for production use.

-Achieved strong prediction accuracy:

-R²: 0.9075 (explaining ~91% of price variability)

-MAE: $15,462 (only ~8.5% average error relative to mean price)

 # Dataset Features
 The dataset includes 80+ features covering: